Claudia Mitchell Arts Fund

 - Use the application linked above to apply and email to: firstname.lastname@example.org

 - Please review these application guidelines carefully and provide all required information on the application form, plus all supporting materials.
 Incomplete applications will not be considered for review.

 - All applications must be submitted digitally.
 While our strong preference is for typed applications, we will accept handwritten ones that are completely legible and have been scanned and sent by email attachment as pdfs.
 Rappahannock Public Library’s computers are available during regular library hours; staff and volunteers are available for limited assistance to applicants.
 Call the library at 675-3780.

 - Work samples and all supporting materials should be in compressed format — JPEG for images and MP3 for audio —and identified with the applicant’s name.

 - Current or past Mitchell Fund grantees must have their final (or interim) reports on file before applying for a new grant.

 - Occasionally the RAAC Board and Mitchell Arts Fund committee may consider out-of-cycle grant requests to respond to unique, time-sensitive opportunities, as well as to initiate special projects.

-- It is expected that projects will be completed in one year from date of grant.
+- It is expected that projects will be completed in one year from the date of grant.
 Projects requiring multi-year funding must submit new applications for subsequent years.

-- Each grantee will be assigned a liaison from the Committee or RAAC Board who will be their point-of-contact for the grant year.
+- Each grantee will be assigned a liaison from the Committee or RAAC Board who will be their point of contact for the grant year.
 Any questions or changes in a project should be addressed to the grantee’s liaison who will consult with the committee for a response.